apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - when you ` $ kubectl get node ` the version that is shown is kubelet's version
 - Using Pod anti-affinity we can manage that same pods are on different nodes.
 For example 3 pods of same source, are deployed on 3 different nodes, not 3 pods on 1 node
 - When we ` $ kubectl get node ` in order to not have ` <none> ` in our role we need to ` $ kubectl label nodes worker2 kubernetes.io/role=worker2 `
+- When we mount a secret, a volume inside RAM is going to be mounted to our pod, its default address is ` /var/run/secrets `

 ## Directories
+- ` /var/run/secrets ` --> When we mount a secret, a volume inside RAM is going to be mounted to our pod, its default address is this

 ### Kube Config
 - ` $HOME/.kube `
 - ` /etc/kubernetes/admin.conf `